bsl-group/.github/profile/README.md

 Deep earth structure and dynamics using seismological tools.
 Earthquake processes and scaling laws.
 Real-time estimation of earthquake parameters.
 Development of modern broadband seismic and geophysical observatories on land and in the oceans.
 Planetary seismology.

 ### Graduate Students
-1. Mrinal Dursun is working with Harriet Lau, and doing his second research project in our group on effects of scattering and earth's hum on the amplitudes of earth's free oscillations
+1. __Mrinal Dursun__ is working with Harriet Lau, and doing his second research project in our group on effects of scattering and earth's hum on the amplitudes of earth's free oscillations
-1. Yuancong Gu is working with Richard Allen, and doing his second research project in our group on Hunga-Tonga observations at low frequencies
+1. __Yuancong Gu__ is working with Richard Allen, and doing his second research project in our group on Hunga-Tonga observations at low frequencies

 ### Post-Doctoral Associates and Researchers
-1. Chao Lyu
+1. __Chao Lyu__
-1. Dan Frost
+1. __Dan Frost__
-1. Federico Munch
+1. __Federico Munch__
-1. Li-Wei Chen
+1. __Li-Wei Chen__
-1. Utpal Kumar
+1. __Utpal Kumar__ is finalizing the codes and data collection and develop a 3D elastic model of deep structure beneath the Yellowstone hotspot using an approach called "box tomography"